-Firstly, you’ll want to choose the right estate agent. haart has a team of experienced sales negotiators in your area who have expert knowledge about the locality and know what types of properties sell for what price.
+haart has a team of experienced sales negotiators in your area who have expert knowledge about the locality and know what types of properties sell for what price.
 Our agents have a database of potential buyers and give realistic advice designed to help your move progress.

 Handing over the sale of your home to us means we do all the hard work for you in terms of showing people round and checking out that they are serious buyers.

-haart is part of the UK's largest independent estate agency and our customers have access to the latest online marketing tools, including the new property portal OnTheMarket.com, plus social media traditional print advertising and ‘open house events’ to boost buyer interest.
-Our phone lines are open from 8am to 10pm seven days a week.
+haart is part of the UK's largest independent estate agency and our customers have access to the latest online marketing tools, including the property portal OnTheMarket.com, plus social media, traditional print advertising and ‘open house events’ to boost buyer interest.
+Our phone lines are open from 8am to 10pm, seven days a week.

 Making your home attractive to a buyer

 Make it easy for prospective buyers to see the potential in your property.
 Decluttering and tidying up rooms creates a blank canvas and helps people viewing your property to imagine themselves living there.
 Homes sell quicker if a buyer can imagine themselves sitting on a sofa watching the TV, lounging in the back garden, or having dinner at the kitchen table.

 Notify your solicitor that you plan to sell so they can provide you with the list of things that you need to collect together, which might include: any guarantees for work you have had done on the property including replacement windows or damp-proofing; filling out a form that details what you intend to leave in the property; if it is a leasehold property you will need to prove you are up to date on your monthly maintenance payments.